 - calcification is uncommon 2

 - the rest are hypointense or isointense to adjacent brain

 - T1 C+ (Gd): only rarely demonstrates thin rim enhancement, but usually this represents enhancement of the adjacent and stretched septal veins 3

-- most are low T2/T2* signal (short T2) is associated with thick "motor oil" consistency fluid 4,5
+- most are low of T2/T2* signal (short T2), related to thick "motor oil" consistency fluid 4,5

 - some have central low T2 and high peripheral T2 signal 4